bcaffo/LittleInferenceBook/manuscript/01_introduction.md

 When a weatherman tells you the probability that it will rain tomorrow is 70%, they're trying to use historical data to predict tomorrow's weather - and to actually attach a probability to it.
-That probability refers to population.
+That probability refers to the true population.

 #### Motivating example, brain activation

-An example that's very close to the research I do is trying to predict what areas of the brain activate when a person is put in the fMRI scanner.
+An example that's very close to the research I do is trying to predict what areas of the brain activate when a person is put in an fMRI scanner.
 In that case, people are doing a task while in the scanner.
 For example, they might be tapping their finger.
 We'd like to compare when they are tapping their finger to when they are not tapping their finger and try to